markgbeckett/zx80/hampsons_plane/README.md

 ## Development

 I wrote this game to get to grips with flicker-free game writing for the ZX80 and Minstrel 2.
-Paul Farrow's guide to the [Flicker-free Mechanism](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_DisplayMechanism.htm) is particularly useful for learning to do this, as is the listing of the flicker-free [Breakout](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_Breakout.htm) game, by Macronics.
+Paul Farrow's guide to the [Flicker-free Mechanism](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_DisplayMechanism.htm) is particularly useful for learning to do this, as is the listing of the flicker-free [Breakout](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_Breakout.htm) game, by Macronics, and Grant Searle's page on [how the ZX80 creates a TV picture](http://www.searle.wales/zx80/zx80ScopePics.html).

 I have adopted the approach used by Breakout, which splits the game code into a sequence of functional units that can be fitted in the time taken to produce the VSync signal at the beginning of each display frame.